noinarisak/Okta-CIAM/Use Cases/HelpDesk Password Reset/Auth0 - Sample/README.md

 # HelpDesk Password Reset Tool (Auth0)

 This app implements a sample HelpDesk Password Reset tool.

+> The app has been tested on private cloud instance.
+Still needs to be verified on public cloud tenant.

 ![HelpDesk Password Reset](public/images/HelpDeskPasswordReset.png)